FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 As a one-guide operation, my availability varies.
 I promise to respond promptly.

-How come you're not listed on a portal site that we might have used successfully elsewhere?
+How come you're not listed on a portal site (Tours By Locals, Get Your Guide, Viator, etc.) that we find convenient and have used elsewhere?

 Why "New York Like a Native" if you focus on Brooklyn?